Productive Dev

 Before cloud native architecture became the dominant approach to designing, deploying, and releasing software the local development story was much simpler.

-Typically a developer would install the language runtime on their machine, download the application source code, and build and run the (often monolithic) application locally via their favourite IDE.
+Typically a developer would install the language runtime on their machine, download the application source code, and build and run the (often monolithic) application locally via their favorite IDE.

 After Kubernetes